-If you're designing a small kitchen, it’s really important to choose the right-sized tiles to make it feel as big and bright as possible.
+Designing a small kitchen?
+Well you will need all the small kitchen tile ideas then won't you.
+Tiles can seem like such a small part of your overall kitchen design but if you are working with a small space they can make all the difference.
+It’s really important to choose the right-sized tiles to make it feel as big and bright as possible.
 But it's not just about size: dark tiles used in the wrong part of the kitchen can make it feel smaller.

 Conversely, tiles that reflect light are a great way to make the kitchen feel lighter, while laying floor tiles diagonally can make it look wider and longer.
 Another trick to make a small kitchen feel bigger is to use the same wall and floor tiles.
 Rectangular tiles laid vertically will make the room appear taller; lay them horizontally and the room will seem wider or longer.